jailop/yfgo/README.md

 Make sure to add the `$HOME/go/bin` to your path.

-This program can be schedule to run periodically using a cron tab, like the below one.
+This program can be scheduled to run periodically using a cron tab, like the below one.
 That indicates that the app will run every 5 minutes from 9 to 16 hours between Monday and Friday.